 The (un)polarized gluon content of the proton and deuteron at intermediate and high values of Bjorken x is planned to be investigated at the SPD experiment using three main probes: the inclusive production of charmonia, open charm, and prompt photons.
-Collisions of protons and deuterons with CMS energy up to 27 GeV and luminosity up to 10^{32} cm-2 s-1 at NICA will be used for that.
+Collisions of protons and deuterons with CMS energy up to 27 GeV and luminosity up to 1032 cm-2 s-1 at NICA will be used for that.

 The study of these processes is complementary to the usual approaches to access the partonic structure of the nucleon in hadronic collisions such as the inclusive production of hadrons at high transverse momentum and the Drell-Yan process.
-For an efficient detection of the aforementioned gluon probes, the SPD setup is planned to be equipped with muon-identification system, an electromagnetic calorimeter, a time-of-flight system, and a silicon vertex detector.
+For an efficient detection of the aforementioned gluon probes, the SPD setup is planned to be equipped with muon-identification system, an electromagnetic calorimeter, a time-of-flight system, and a silicon vertex detector and a focusing aerogel RICH detector.
 Nearly a 4π coverage of the setup and a low material budget in the inner part of the setup should provide a large acceptance for the detection of the desired final states.
-Other polarized and unpolarized physics is possible, especially at the first stage of NICA operation with reduced luminosity and collision energy of the proton and ion beams.
+A separate intensive program is envisaged for the first phase of the experiment with reduced luminosity and collision energy of the proton and ion beams.

-The updated detailed physics program of the experiment has been presented in two papers and looks very reasonable and is a continuation of many years of work at JINR in this direction.
-The Conceptual Design of the SPD setup was already approved by the JINR Program Advisory Committee according to recommendation of the International Detector Advisory Committee.
-The preliminary version of the technical design presented by the SPD group is highly complete and demonstrates a sufficiently deep elaboration of the technical and engineering issues associated with the construction and assembly of the detector.
-Despite some shortcomings, which I think will be established during the discussion of the project with SPD DAC, as well as some revision of the implementation and cost of some solutions, inevitable in today's situation, I believe that the project will be successfully implemented, provided sufficient and timely funding.
-This is hoped for by the skilled teams from the three JINR laboratories involved in the project, as well as by the success of the SPD international collaboration.
+The detailed physics program of the experiment has been presented in two papers and looks very reasonable and is a continuation of many years of work at JINR in this direction.
+The Technical Design Report presented by the SPD group is highly complete and demonstrates a sufficiently deep elaboration of the technical and engineering issues associated with the construction and assembly of the detector.
+At the moment this document is under review of the International Detector Advisory Committee.
+I believe that the project will be successfully implemented, provided sufficient and timely funding.
+This is hoped for by the skilled teams from the four JINR laboratories involved in the project, as well as by the success of the SPD international collaboration.

-Based on the above, I have no doubt to propose to open a new "Conceptual and technical design of the Spin Physics Detector" project in the framework of theme 1065 for a period 2019-2023 years with the first priority.
+Based on the above, I have no doubt to propose to prolongate the project "Construction of the Spin Physics Detector for studying spin effects in nuclear interactions" within the framework of theme 1065 for a period 2025-2029 years with the first priority.